kachick/wait-other-jobs/README.md

 # Wait other jobs

-This action waits all GitHub Action jobs even if they are in other workflows
+This action waits all GitHub Action jobs even if they are in other workflows.
+When some jobs failed, this action exit with NON 0 value.
+Otherwise exit with 0.

 ## Why?